lemarsu/git-ssh/README.md

 ===========

 <tt>git-ssh</tt> can force your ssh server to handle only git requests.
 You can
-allow your users to pull or push, but not to login or to do scf or sftp.
+allow your users to pull or push, but not to login or to do scp or sftp.

 FEATURES
 ========